 Why is SaaS compliance substantial?

-Modern software is not just a set of functions but also a product open to integrations.
-Interaction with other services allows you to save money on the development, expanding the application's capabilities.
+Modern software is a set of functions and a product open to integration.
+Interaction with other services saves you money on the development, expanding the application's capabilities.
 However, every third-party tool is a potential chance to break the security system.

 Thus, compliance is a form of risk management that ensures proper data processing and compliance with regional laws.
 This, in turn, protects any business from sanctions, fines, lawsuits, and reputational damage.